2020 – Unprecedented Times

 Team Qualifications / Recommendations

 The Team Leader must be ERT badged.
-The North Carolina Annual Conference prefers all team members be badged.
+Conferences prefer all team members to be badged.
 Previous disaster experience can be substituted for badging.

 Interested In Being ERT Badged?

-If you have further questions, contact Heather Wood, [email protected].
+If you have further questions, contact Clyde Almy.

-A disaster is an event which results in overwhelming physical, economic and/or emotional damage to a community.
+A disaster is an event that results in overwhelming physical, economic, and/or emotional damage to a community.
 It results in significant harm to people and property.
 It disrupts the normal pattern of living.
 It overwhelms a community’s ability to respond.
 It affects individuals, families, neighborhoods, communities, and entire regions.